WindustH/robomaster-c-board-stm32f407ighx-spl/dev.md

 python change_motor.py 7    # Monitor motor 7
 ```

+**What This Does:**
+- Updates `config.json` with the correct memory offsets for the selected motor
+- Updates graph titles to show the correct motor number
+- Sets the `motor_to_monitor` field in the config
+- All changes are automatically applied to the debug panel

 **Features:**
 - Automatically calculates memory offsets for specified motor
 - Updates config.json with new motor monitoring configuration
 - Updates graph titles to reflect current motor
 - Handles all motor-related variables (current, velocity, position, temperature, PID parameters)

+**Structure Layout:**
+The monitor module exposes:
+- **Motor status**: Current, velocity, position, temperature for all 8 motors
+- **PID status**: KP, KI, KD, target, enabled flags for all 8 motors
+- **Control**: PID targets, enable flags, direct current control

+The script automatically calculates the correct memory offsets based on the structure sizes:
+- `motStat`: 8 bytes per motor
+- `pidStat`: 28 bytes per motor

 **What it updates:**
 - `motor_to_monitor` configuration field